trilogy-group/Popup-Rideshare-SDK-Documentation/docs/android/low-level-sdk-getting-started.md

 The following methods are exposed in the RiderInterface, whic is received on successful login.

-1. Log out the current user
+1. Log out the current user.

     ```java
     void logout()
     ```

-2. Check whether the user has accepted the terms.
+2. Check whether the user has accepted the Popup terms and conditions.

     ```java
     boolean hasAcceptedTerms()